Reykjavik and South Iceland

 Research in Reykjavik & southern Iceland

-This internship offers you the opportunity to complete pre-trip investigative research, conduct action research for one week in Iceland and spend 2-3 months wrapping up your research from your home or university during the remaining summer or fall semester.
+This internship provides you the opportunity to complete pre-trip investigative research, conduct action research for one week in Iceland and spend 2-3 months wrapping up your research from your home or university during the remaining summer or fall semester.
 Field research in Iceland will be 8 days during June, July, or August, 2019, depending on which team you are selected for.

-What this internship offers you
+What you will gain from this internship

 1. You become a contributor in a Global Treks publication (Print or online interactive material).

 2. Gain experience designing, researching, collecting, and synthesizing data.

 3. Experience traveling abroad and immersing yourself in another culture.

 4. The opportunity to participate in and complete a collaborative project with fellow researchers.

 5. Build an impressive resume with job experience that will set you apart from other candidates.